fredericomateusmartins/analytical/README.md

 ## License

-The content of this project itself and the source code is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
+The content of this project and the source code is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html), the full license text can be seen [here](LICENSE).